Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 Cabin Zero Air Cube – Convertible Backpack

-Air Cube / Convertible Packable Daypack: This may look like a large packing cube, but there’s a secret hidden within.
+I’ve also been testing the new Air Cube / Convertible Packable Daypack.
+This may look like a large packing cube, but there’s a secret hidden within.
 Pull out the hidden straps to convert it into a classy daypack.
 It even fits my compact 13″ laptop in the internal iPad sleeve.
 A genuinely clever and unique product.
-This is a new bag from Cabin Zero.
-I’m testing it, and I think I’ll use it instead of my large packing cube as I love the dual function.
-It will be especially useful if I want to bring my laptop, say to work in a coffee shop, but want to leave the main backpack at my accommodation.
+I don’t really need it when I’m travelling with my Cabin Zero 28L backpack, but if I’m away for just a night or two, it’s worked well with a medium compression packing cube inside it as a more compact solution.

 MY CABIN ZERO KIT